This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Nutrition tips for relief of diarrhea

 are diet changes you can make to help relieve or stop diarrhea.
-These changes include limiting or avoiding foods and liquids that are high in sugar, fat, and fiber, which can make your diarrhea worse.
-Milk products can also cause diarrhea in people who are lactose intolerant.
-Diarrhea causes dehydration.
-You will need to drink extra liquids to replace fluids that you lose when you have diarrhea.
+These changes include limiting or avoiding foods and liquids that are high in sugar, fat, fiber, and lactose.
+Lactose is a sugar found in milk products.
+Milk products can cause diarrhea in people who are lactose intolerant.
+You should also drink extra liquids to replace fluids that are lost when you have diarrhea.
 Diarrhea can lead to dehydration.

 Foods to limit or avoid: